White Island, County Fermanagh: Features

 The ruined church on the island has a reconstructed plain Romanesque doorway.
 Secured to the north side of the south wall are eight carvings (seven figures and one head) built into the masonry of the church.
 Most of the figures were carved wearing the long tunics of churchmen.
-They are all carved in quartzite and were probably "constructed" between 800 and 1000, and were later used as building stones in the church, before being uncovered in recent centuries.
-Helen Hickey has identified them as three pairs of caryatids.
+They are all carved in quartzite and were probably constructed between 800 and 1000 AD, and were later used as building stones in the church before being uncovered in recent centuries.

+The Australian historian Helen Hickey identified them as three pairs of caryatids (architectural supports).
 Each pair a different height and suggests that because of the sockets on the top of their heads that they may have supported a pulpit or preaching chair of an earlier possible wooden church.
-One popular theory is that the figures illustrate an episode in the life of St. Patrick, when Patrick heals a local King.
-This event is linked strongly with the Cathedral in Armagh, Northern Ireland.
+One popular theory is that the figures illustrate an episode in the life of St. Patrick.

 There are eight figures in all, including an uncarved figure, suggesting the figures were carved on-site, and a frowning face, or "mask".
 From left to right, the figures are as follows: